HomeNewsWho Is Liable If I Am Injured in an MTA Bus Accident?

 Who Is Liable If I Am Injured in an MTA Bus Accident?

-Thousands of people use the Metropolitan Transportation Authority (MTA) bus service for their transit needs every day.
-Due to the abundance of these buses in different cities, road traffic accidents involving both collision and non-collision incidents have become much more common over recent years.
+Thousands of people use the Metropolitan Transportation Authority (MTA) bus service daily for their transit needs.
+Due to the abundance of these buses in different cities, road traffic accidents involving collision and non-collision incidents have become much more common in recent years.
 According to an estimate, at least one accident per 100,000 miles is covered by a Metropolitan Transportation Authority bus.

-While this statistic might appear negligible to the person who encounters serious physical injury and consequent loss of wages and piling medical bills, it certainly matters.
-If you or your loved ones are involved in and seriously injured in an MTA bus accident, you might be entitled to legal compensation for your medical bills, lost wages, physical therapy, pain, and suffering, etc.
+While this statistic might appear negligible to the person encountering serious physical injury and consequent loss of wages and piling medical bills, it certainly matters.
+Suppose you or your loved ones are involved in and seriously injured in an MTA bus accident.
+In that case, you might be entitled to legal compensation for your medical bills, lost wages, physical therapy, pain, suffering, etc.

 Causes of MTA Bus Accidents

 Most bus accidents involving the Metropolitan Transportation Authority buses are preventable.
 Multiple factors might contribute to such accidents.
-Some of these include drunken driving, carelessness and over-speeding, violation of traffic signals, hazardous road or weather conditions, damaged equipment, inexperienced drivers, and more.
+These include drunken driving, carelessness, over-speeding, violation of traffic signals, hazardous road or weather conditions, damaged equipment, inexperienced drivers, and more.

 While pursuing a legal claim in a court of law, determining what caused the accident is one of the essential steps.
-It is vital to have a documented series of evidence to support your claim.
+Having a documented series of evidence to support your claim is vital.
 These accidents may lead to serious physical injury and potential physical disability.
 Injuries can range from mild to moderate bruises and contusions to concussions, broken bones, internal or external bleeding, and more.

 Establishing Liability in MTA Bus Accidents